Please travel safely when taking a road trip with your dog.

 Taking your pets on road trips is a great way to bond with them, plus it can save you money by not having to board them.
 Many hotels do not charge pet fees.
 But traveling long distances in a car isn’t so easy for many.
 I put my dogs in their crate in either the back seat or the back of the vehicle.
 They feel much more secure in their crate.

 Keep Them Safe And Comfortable In The Car

 If you can, avoid putting your dog in the front passenger seat, and if you must, consider investing in a pet seat belt.
 An accident can happen anywhere, anytime – or even have to put on the brakes suddenly––you wouldn’t want your dog to get injured.

-If you’re concerned about messes in the car, you can use blankets to cover the seats or purchase special seat covers made for dogs.
-A familiar blanket or small bed will help them keep calm and hopefully get some shut eye during long stretches of driving.
+If you’re concerned about messes in the car, you can use blankets to cover the seats or purchase pet seat covers made for dogs.
+A familiar blanket or small bed will help them stay calm and hopefully get some shut-eye during long stretches of driving.